ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 11. If a laptop, set the "lid closing" setting in settings to do nothing.
 12. Set the "Sleep after time" setting in settings to never.
 13. Install [winaero tweaker](https://winaero.com/request.php?1796) and "Enable user autologin checkbox".
 Set up the machine to [automatically log in on boot](https://www.cnet.com/how-to/automatically-log-in-to-your-windows-10-pc/).
 Then run netplwiz, provide the password for the main user, uncheck the "require a password to log in".
-14. The buildkite/hooks/environment.bat file must be updated to contain the docker pull credentials:
+14. The buildkite/hooks/environment.bat file must be updated to contain the Docker pull credentials:

     ```bash
     @echo off